 An educational testing and assessment organization that administers the TOEFL among many other tests.
 ETS is also a resource for educational research, analysis and policy studies in elementary, secondary and postsecondary education.

-A standardized test administered by Educational Testing Services (ETS) that measures English language proficiency for non-native English language speakers wishing to enroll in US colleges and universities.
+A standardized test that measures English language proficiency for non-native English language speakers wishing to enroll in US colleges and universities.

 College Search and Application Process

 With the power of the Internet, there are numerous resources to consider when approaching your college research.
 Below we have included a few of our favorite sites that can help students deepen their experience in the search process.